-The only exception that I can see to this may be the Countryside Tour route, which is a great candidate for a one-way bike swap in a single-lap race (see note below).
+- The Countryside Tour route, which is a great candidate for a one-way bike swap in a single-lap race (see note below).

 Given all this, here are my recommendations for which type of bike to use on each Yumezi route during a race: